Tag Archives: Sanaa Lathan

 Approaching The Unknown (2016), Mark Strong

-Starring Mark Strong, Luke Wilson and Sanaa Lathan, Approaching The Unknown is a new movie about a mission to Mars not quite going to plan…
+Starring Luke Wilson, Sanaa Lathan and Mark Strong, Approaching The Unknown is a new movie about a mission to Mars that doesn’t quite go according to plan.

-Written and directed by Mark Elijah Rosenberg, one thing that seems very clear is that this movie is very unlikely to be incorrectly categorised as a comedy come award season, 2017.
-I really, really, really want this to be good but I don’t know…
+Written/directed by Mark Elijah Rosenberg, one thing that seems very clear is that this movie is highly unlikely to be incorrectly categorised as a comedy, come award season, 2017.
+It was ridiculous enough when The Martian (2015) was nominated in the comedy category.

 Approaching The Unknown Release Dates: June 3rd, 2016 (US in theatres and iTunes)…